llGuy/cool-opengl-tutorial/walkthrough/0_introduction/README.md

 Hello!

-I wanted to make this cool and simple little OpenGL tutorial to possible demystify this API through a simple walkthrough on how to draw a triangle and then so on...
+I wanted to make this cool and simple little OpenGL tutorial to possibly demystify this API through a simple walkthrough on how to draw a triangle and then other things...

 > NOTE: This is just to explain the main concepts with some code.
-In the next, we will put it all together into an application
+In the next article, we will put it all together into an application

 ## Introduction to the GPU